smnorris/bcdata/README.md

 data](https://catalogue.data.gov.bc.ca/dataset?download_audience=Public),
 but direct file download urls are not available and the syntax to accesss WFS via `ogr2ogr` and/or `curl` can be awkward.

-This Python module and CLI attempts to make downloads of BC geographic data quick and easy.
+This Python module and CLI attempts to simplify downloads of BC geographic data and smoothly integrate with existing Python GIS tools like `fiona` and `rasterio`.

-**Notes**
+**Note**

+- it is the user's responsibility to check the licensing for any downloads (data are generally licensed as [OGL-BC](http://www2.gov.bc.ca/gov/content/governments/about-the-bc-government/databc/open-data/open-government-license-bc)
-- this tool is for my convenience, it is in no way endorsed by the Province of Britsh Columbia or DataBC
+- this is not specifically endorsed by the Province of Britsh Columbia or DataBC
 - use with care, please don't overload the service
-- data are generally licensed as [OGL-BC](http://www2.gov.bc.ca/gov/content/governments/about-the-bc-government/databc/open-data/open-government-license-bc), but it is up to the user to check the licensing for any data downloaded

 ## Installation